jones58/typespotting/README.md

   - Giving them the most basic functionality.
 For example, I set click coordinates to anywhere, to test that clicking was triggering what i wanted to happen.
 This process gave me a lot of confidence and allowed me to write general code which i could dial in for different images and levels.

 ///// TODO:

-- Finish JS, using pseudocode and separate levels.
-Do level one first etc.
+- Write rules of game more clearly
-- Write rules of game more clearly //////
+- Potentially change score functionality //////

 If I were to keep going and make this game more complicated, I would: